pagopa-archive/io-infrastructure-post-config/kubernetes/README.md

 7. You may have more than one cluster configuration on your computer.

 - To see your contexts: `kubectl config get-contexts`
-- To use your context: `kubectl config user-context CONTEXT_NAME`
+- To use your context: `kubectl config use-context CONTEXT_NAME`

 More info [here](https://kubernetes-v1-4.github.io/docs/user-guide/kubectl/kubectl_config_use-context/)